Kill Switch (video game)

-The most distinguishing characteristic of Kill Switch is its cover system, a mechanic that has the player character taking cover behind objects and around corners in a manner similar to Namco's own Time Crisis series of light gun shooters as well as Koei's third-person shooter WinBack and Hideo Kojima's stealth game Metal Gear Solid 2: Sons of Liberty.
-However, Kill Switch was the first third-person shooter to feature the cover system as its core game mechanic, though Gears of War would popularize it.
+The most distinguishing characteristic of Kill Switch is its cover system, a mechanic that has the player character taking cover behind objects and around corners in a manner similar to Namco's own Time Crisis series of light-gun shooters as well as Koei's third-person shooter WinBack and Hideo Kojima's stealth game Metal Gear Solid 2: Sons of Liberty.

-Story
+Plot

-Protagonist Nick Bishop (voiced by Marcus McCollum) is a super-soldier remotely controlled via direct neural connection by a man known only as "Controller" (voiced by Chuck McQuary) in a series of combat missions designed to bring "the North" and "the West" to war.
+Protagonist Nick Bishop (voiced by Marcus McCollum) is a super soldier remotely controlled via direct neural connection by a man known only as "Controller" (voiced by Chuck McQuary) in a series of combat missions designed to bring "the North" and "the West" to war.
 Profiteer Archer (voiced by Adam Baldwin) plans to benefit by selling the technology used to control Bishop, who gives Controller headaches on recollection of suppressed memories featuring a woman and the phrase "Say my name".
 Moments before launching a biological warhead, Controller is killed by a surge triggered when a woman known as "Duchess" (voiced by Adrienne Wilkinson) seizes control of Bishop.
 Sent to attack Controller's base, Bishop's memories are eventually restored: the woman from his memories was his new wife, who Archer killed when he captured Bishop to sell the technology inside him.
 Freed, Bishop kills Archer in a final assault and walks away.

 Reception

-Kill Switch received a wide range of reviews across all platforms, with the Xbox version receiving a score of 75 out of 100 on Metacritic, indicating "generally favorable reviews", while the PC and PS2 versions received scores of 66 and 73 out of 100 respectively, indicating "mixed or average reviews".
+Kill Switch received "average" reviews on all platforms except the Xbox version, which received "generally favorable reviews", according to the review aggregation website Metacritic.
 Criticism was directed towards its thin plot and simplistic level design, while the gameplay mechanics, especially the cover system, were lauded and considered engaging.
 It was compared to the Time Crisis series.
-The Xbox version of the game was said to possess enhanced graphics over the PS2 version.
-GameSpot awarded the Xbox version a 6.9 out of 10.

-The GBA version of the game was similarly received, with IGN calling it a "solid portable action title" and awarding it a 7.5 out of 10.
+The Xbox version was said to possess enhanced graphics over the PS2 version.
+GamePro said of the former console version, "Barring some stiff animation and occasional collision-detection fumbles, kill.switch's textures and character models are the stuff.
+The controls take a while to master, but once you do, they are super slick.
+Some of the voice acting is pretty haggard, but overall the sound is muscular.
+A mega effort."
+1Up.com gave the Xbox version a B, praising the game's simple but fun game, and said, "Cover is everything here—you enter a room, hide behind a television, shoot two or three enemies who have comical accents, enter the next room, and repeat several dozen times.
+It's hardly original (not to mention short and sometimes ugly), but Namco's got both the control and the difficulty level just right."